Buildings and Built Environment

 LEED Building Highlights

 LEED is a green building certification program that recognizes best-in-class building strategies and practices.
 Comprehensive and flexible, LEED addresses the entire building lifecycle and is transforming how buildings and communities are designed, constructed, maintained, and operated across the globe.
 GU has achieved or is pursuing LEED ratings for several buildings.
 These are just a few examples:

 Pedro Arrupe, S.J.
 Hall

 This new 8-story, 225-bed residence opened in the Fall of 2016 on the northeast side of main campus.
-With a goal of being LEED Gold certified, it includes indoor bike storage, a green roof, and water collection.
+As a LEED Gold certified building, it includes indoor bike storage, a green roof, and water collection.
 Additionally, the project allowed for the creation of a greener and more accessible walkway from Red Square to the Leavey Center, supporting the university’s master planning goal of creating a more pedestrian-friendly campus.

 Located at 640 Massachusetts Ave NW, the School of Continuing Studies (SCS) Campus is LEED Gold certified.
 Its construction employed the use of recycled and regionally extracted materials and 75% of construction waste was diverted from landfills.
 Additionally, the campus features power-saving LED and fluorescent lighting, the use of glass to provide natural lighting wherever possible, ENERGY STAR appliances and equipment, refillable water stations, and much more.